JoacoN12/Waythed/README.md

 # Waythed
-Source code of a short hard plataformer, based on old troll website flash games Made by JoacoN
+Source code of a short hard plataformer, based on old troll website flash games.
+Made by JoacoN